phucnguyen1712675/study-files/README.md

 ## Acknowledgements
-- This project was based on [this boilerplate project](https://github.com/hagopj13/node-express-boilerplate).
+- This project was based on [this boilerplate](https://github.com/hagopj13/node-express-boilerplate).